Souptik2001/Dotfiles/phpcs-setup/README.md

-The entire PHPCS setup is already done in the `.config/composer` folder.
+Good news for you/me🫂, the entire PHPCS setup is already done in the `.config/composer` folder.
 You just have to add `~/.config/composer/vendor/bin/` in the PATH environment variable in `.zshrc` or `.bashrc`.

-Better have Composer installed before installing PHPCS.
+**But if you want to install it yourself again, then here you go :**

+You can do the entire process with or without Composer.

+*Installation with Composer -*

 First get PHPCS -
 ```